lindsaygelle/slice/README.md

 ## Extending

 Slice supports interface extension by wrapping the Slice in an struct and exposing a corresponding interface.

-This is the pattern implemented by this package and is used for the provided interface types.
+This is the same pattern implemented by this package and is used for the provided interfaces.

 ```Go
 package food